Dr Jonathan Foster

 Regent Court (IS)

-I have also previously acted as the School’s Research Ethics Administrator, UG Examinations Officer; and Sub-Dean for Undergraduate Affairs in the Faculty of Social Sciences, University of Sheffield.
+I have also previously acted as Programme Coordinator for the MSc in Information Management, Research Ethics Administrator, UG Examinations Officer; and Sub-Dean for Undergraduate Affairs in the Faculty of Social Sciences, University of Sheffield.

 - Research interests

-My principal research interests are in information governance and digital economy.
+My principal research interests are in information/data governance and ethics, data sharing, and the digital economy.
+I welcome PhD proposals from prospective applicants in these areas.

-I have published more than 35 research outputs, including sole-authored papers in leading journals in information science and information management (e.g. Journal of Documentation, Annual Review of Information Science and Technology, British Journal of Educational Technology), and two edited books on Collaborative Information Behavior, and Consumer Information Systems and Relationship Management.
+I have published more than 50 research outputs, including sole-authored papers in leading journals in information science and information management (e.g. Journal of Documentation, Journal of the Association for Information Science and Technology, Annual Review of Information Science and Technology, Journal of Information Science, Education for Information, and the British Journal of Educational Technology), and two edited books on Collaborative Information Behavior, and Consumer Information Systems and Relationship Management.

-I am a member of the Information, Knowledge and Innovation Management research group.
+I am head of the Information, Knowledge and Innovation Management research group.

 - Consumer Information Systems and Relationship Management: Design, Implementation and Use.
 Hershey (PA): IGI Global.